What's New in Sinatra 1.2?

 URL helper

 Usually Sinatra does not provide any view helper methods.
 Those are provided by extensions and would not suit Sinatra’s approach of a small but robust core.
-However, constructing URLs is a use case most people run in sooner or later.
+However, constructing URLs is a use case most people run into sooner or later.
 It is a bit complicated to construct URLs right.
 Consider this example:

 get('/foo') { "<a href='/bar'>Will you make it?</a>" }